wp-plugins/wp-days-ago/readme.txt

 = Information for translators =

 There's a POT file in the languages folder if you want to translate the plugin into another language.
-If you do that, I'd really appreciate it if you could provide me with the MO file so it can be included in future versions of the plugin.
+If you do that, I'd really appreciate it if you could provide me with the PO/POT and MO file so it can be included in future versions of the plugin.
 You will of course be credited for your work.

 In the POT file, there's a string called "prepender".
 This is for languages that need to prepend a word before the number in the string.
 An example is Norwegian, which will prepend the word "for" before the number: "For 2 dager siden".
 "For" is the prepender.
 Some languages doesn't use the prepender, English being a natural example.
 The Norwegian example is "2 days ago" in English.
 If your language doesn't need to use a prepender, simply leave the string untranslated.